PolVilniusTech/public.incident.reporting.timeline.md/timeline/Poland.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-*   "Orlen" company should try to curb a grey market by increasing an effectiveness of supervision [orlen.pl](https://raportzintegrowany2021.orlen.pl/en/wp-content/uploads/sites/2/2022/07/ORLEN221IntegratedReport.pdf).
+*   "Orlen" company gonna try to curb a grey market by increasing an effectiveness of supervision [orlen.pl](https://raportzintegrowany2021.orlen.pl/en/wp-content/uploads/sites/2/2022/07/ORLEN221IntegratedReport.pdf).
 *   "Orlen" gets financial audits aimed at identifying any economic irregularities and fraud, verifying that "Orlen" employees respect the applicable laws, internal policies and professional standards and etc. [orlen.pl](https://raportzintegrowany2019.orlen.pl/en/contents/uploads/sites/2/2020/05/2.-Report-on-Non-Financial-Information-of-ORLEN-Group-and-PKN-ORLEN-S.A.-for-the-year-2019.pdf).
 *   According the Article this looks as „search for new mediators who re-sell stuff“.
 Re-selling things always cost more than purchasing directly.
-*   There could be lacking of transparency in higher level jurisdictional acts and signed documents who should include requirements for mediators or re-seller agents.
+*   There could be lacking of transparency in higher level jurisdictional acts and signed documents, that include requirements for mediators or re-seller agents.
 ```

 ```